 The resonator is critically coupled when the Rx monitor reading is minimized.

 If required, steps 4 and 5 can be repeated at higher power.

 At high microwave power, e.g. > 30 dBm, the microwaves will induce significant heating in the cavity walls which will reduce the resonance frequency of the resonator.
 At very high powers, e.g. 40 dBm, the frequency can shift by more than 5 MHz.
 The lock feature is intended to compensate for temperature dependent shifts in the frequency of the resonator.
 Several of the default lock parameters are accessible through the serial port.
 These are detailed in the remote interface section.

 The Bridge12 MPS continuously monitors the temperature of the microwave amplifier and disables the output power if the amplifier temperature reaches 55ºC.
-The amplifier temperature is displayed in the advanced view.
+The amplifier temperature is displayed on the Status Screen.

 If the MPS frequently overheats and the microwave power is disabled, contact Bridge12 immediately at firstname.lastname@example.org.